danfuzz/lactoserv/doc/development.md

 ```

 The `run-tests` script takes other options; `run-tests --help` for details.
+TLDR:

-TLDR: `run-tests --do=build` to do a build first, for convenience.
+* `run-tests --do=build` to do a build first, for convenience.
+* `run-tests --type=unit-coverage` to generate a coverage report.

 ### Running